ishchukin/dumby/README.md

 # Dumby

-A minimal (and dumb) text editor written in a single coding session (with a lunch break).
+A minimal (and dumb) text editor written in a weekend.

 ## Build requirements